-This Taiwanese soft white bread is a loaf of soft, fluffy bread made using plain flour, instead of the usual bread flour.
-The recipe seems to have originated from a Taiwanese bakery.
+This Taiwanese soft bread is a loaf of soft, fluffy bread made using plain flour, instead of the usual bread flour.
+It was made popular a few years ago, and the recipe seemingly originated from a Taiwanese bakery.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！